svn2github/worldwind/WorldWind/README.txt

   initial one.
 - Added a method to the Terrain interface that identifies the input positions' altitude reference and converts the altitudes to relative-to-ground, which is what the intersection methods expect.
+- Updated TiledImageLayer, RectangularTessellator and SurfaceObjectTileBuilder to adjust their level of detail when the application uses a narrow field of view.
+See WWJ-445.
+- Updated the FlatWorldEarthquakes example to use the USGS GeoJSON earthquake feed.
 - Fixed WWJ-302, that caused flashing of continuously updating KML ground overlays.
 - Fixed WWJ-371, where some portions of Collada shapes were not pickable.
+- Fixed WWJ-425, where terrain picking fails on VMware virtual desktops.
+- Fixed WWJ-433, where surface shapes crossing both the prime meridian and the anti-meridian display incorrectly.
+- Fixed WWJ-443, where enabling stereo rendering on an unsupported GPU caused surface shape picking to fail without warning.
+- Fixed WWJ-449, which corrects the KML parser's interpretation of an unspecified altitudeMode.
 - Repaired non-scoped abstract method declaration in RigidShape class.
 - Added Angle formatting for degrees and decimal minutes.
 Added degrees and decimal minutes option to LatLonGraticule.
 - Modified shapefile loading to recognize the HGT attribute field as a height and create extruded polygons as a result.
+- Modified shapefile loading to display point geometry using PointPlacemark instead of UserFacingIcon.
 - Repaired KML LineString but described in forum post http://forum.worldwindcentral.com/showthread.php?41174
 - Repaired bug described at http://issues.worldwind.arc.nasa.gov/jira/browse/WWJ-410
 - Added option to eliminate library loader replacement when initializing GDAL.